Home

 Each person – from the Head of Marketing to the CEO to Head of Sales – will give you an answer that reflects the data that matters to them.
 These may seem like small differences but they actually have a big impact on your business.

 Often the answers will also include qualitative attributes that aren’t actionable or measurable.
 Think of “data-driven” or “tech-savvy.”
-These are common descriptions that come from research done by the product marketing team, but can’t be converted into useful targeting criteria.
+These are common descriptions that come from the ICP research done by the product marketing team, but can’t be converted into useful targeting criteria.

 Or the description might include attributes that seem to be targetable but are not.
 Describing your ICP’s industry as “B2B SaaS” is a good example of this.
 You’d assume B2B SaaS to be a commonly-used classification, but it’s not.
+The below is a persona.
+Not an ICP.

 Over time, teams will start to make tweaks to the ICP definition based on the data that’s important to them and the systems they’re operating in.
 For example, marketing will optimize their ICP definition to find more leads inside Linkedin, while sales will think about who makes a good “sales-qualified opportunity” in Zoominfo.